one-dark/jetbrains-one-dark-theme/README.md

 ## Setup 🔧

 After installing the theme, go to `Preferences | Appearance & Behavior | Appearance` and select one of the new themes in the theme dropdown.
+Once you have selected one of the theme options, click the **OK** button to apply the changes so you can start enjoying One Dark theme!

 ![Code example](https://github.com/one-dark/jetbrains-one-dark-theme/raw/master/docs/screenshots/configuration.png)